-The different composite indices for NAFO subareas 2, 3 and 4 during 1985-2021 are presented in Figure 6 under the form of stacked bar plots where each color correspond to a composite index for the individual subarea.
+The different composite indices for NAFO subareas 2, 3 and 4 during 1985-2023 are presented in Figure 6 under the form of stacked bar plots where each color correspond to a composite index for the individual subarea.
 Many time series are thus used to generate this figure.
-For the ocean climate index (Figure 6A), the standardized anomalies for SA2 is the result of the average of 8 individual time series: Sea surface temperatures (SST) in Divs.
+For the ocean climate index (Figure 6A), the standardized anomalies for subarea 2 is the result of the average of 8 individual time series: Sea surface temperatures (SST) in Divs.
 2G, 2H and 2J, bottom temperatures in 2H and 2J in the fall, mean temperature and CIL volumes over the hydrographic section Seal Island and the air temperature in Cartwright (Labrador).
-For SA3, 16 individual time series are used: SSTs in Divs.
+For subarea 3, 16 individual time series are used: SSTs in Divs.
 3K, 3L, 3M, 3N, 3O and 3P, vertically average ocean temperature at Station 27 (0-176 m), mean temperature and CIL volumes over hydrographic sections Bonavista and Flemish Cap, mean bottom temperature in 3LNO (spring and fall) and 3M (summer) and air temperature in St. John's and Bonavista (Newfoundland).
-For SA4, 12 individual time series are used: SSTs in Divs.
+For subarea 4, 12 individual time series are used: SSTs in Divs.
 4Vn, 4Vs, 4W and 4X, vertically average ocean temperature at Station Prince-5 (0-90 m), surface (0-50 m) and bottom (150 m) temperature at Station Halifax-2, bottom temperature in 4VWX (summer), near bottom temperature in Emerald Basin (~250 m) and on Misaine Bank (~100 m), deep (150-200m) temperatures in the Northeast Channel (NEC) and near surface (0-30 m) temperatures in the Eastern Gulf of Maine (EGOM).
 Location of these data are highlighted in Figure 1.
-Most of these data are also presented in Cyr et al. (2022), except for bottom temperature in 3M and temperatures for NEC and EGOM that have been obtained from the ICES report on ocean climate, as well as data for the Emerald Basin and Misaine Bank (IROC; https://ocean.ices.dk/iroc/).
-In 2021, all these time series were available, except the bottom temperature in 4VWX.
+Most of these data are also presented in Cyr et al. (2024), except for bottom temperature in 3M and temperatures for NEC and EGOM that have been obtained from the ICES report on ocean climate, as well as data for the Emerald Basin and Misaine Bank (IROC; https://ocean.ices.dk/iroc/).

-Phytoplankton spring bloom indices (initiation and magnitude) are averaged over three satellite boxes for NAFO subarea 2 (NLS, CLS, HB), seven boxes for subarea 3 (SAB, NENS, NGB, FP, FC, SES, SPB), and seven boxes for subarea 4 (NGSL, NEGSL, MS, CS, ESS, CSS, WSS) (see Fig. 2A for boxes locations).
+Phytoplankton spring bloom indices (timing and intensity) are averaged over three polygons for NAFO subarea 2 (NLS, CLS, HB), seven boxes for subarea 3 (SAB, NENS, NGB, FP, FC, SES, SPB), and seven boxes for subarea 4 (NGSL, NEGSL, MS, CS, ESS, CSS, WSS) (see Fig. 2A for polygon locations).
 Zooplankton abundance and biomass indices are averaged over 3 oceanographic sections in subarea 2 (BI, MB, SI), five sections (BB, FC, SEGB, SESPB, SWSPB) and one high-frequency monitoring site (S27) in subarea 3, and nine oceanographic sections (TESL, TSI, TASO, TBB, TECN, TIDM, TDC, LL, HL, BBL) and four high-frequency monitoring sites (R, S, P5, H2) in subarea 4 (see Fig. 2B for the location oceanographic sections and high-frequency monitoring sites).
-Zooplankton indices are based on data collected during summer in SA2; during spring, summer and fall in SA3 and SA4.
-In addition to the reduced spatial and seasonal coverage of SA3 (see 3LNO section above), limited vessel availability also resulted in the cancellation of the 2021 spring and summer surveys.
-Zooplankton indices for SA3 and part of SA4 were therefore calculated using only summer and fall data, respectively, and result should be interpreted with caution.
+Zooplankton indices are based on data collected during summer in subareas 2; during spring, summer and fall in Subarea 3 and 4.